 \subsection{Reduction to Theorem \ref{maintheorem: intro / milnor-variant / milnor-main}}

 Kummer theory yields a canonical perfect pairing

-Moreover, using the well-known duality between $\H^2(\Gc_K^c,\Z/\ell)$ and the relations in a minimal free presentation of $\Gc_K^c$ (in the category of pro-$\ell$ groups), along with the fact that cup-products correspond to commutators in this duality, it is then a consequence of the Merkurjev-Suslin theorem \cite{Merkurjev:1982} that one has a canonical isomorphism
+Moreover, using the well-known duality between $\H^2(\Gc_K^c,\Z/\ell)$ and the relations in a minimal free presentation of $\Gc_K^c$ (in the category of pro-$\ell$ groups), along with the fact that cup-products correspond to commutators in this duality, it is then a consequence of the Merkurjev-Suslin Theorem \cite{Merkurjev:1982} that one has a canonical isomorphism

-This isomorphism is obtained by dualizing an automorphism of $\Gc_K^a$ via the Kummer pairing above to obtain an automorphism of $\k_1(K)$.
-Although the isomorphism above is not compatible with $\rho_{k_0}$ on the nose (since we didn't introduce the appropriate cyclotomic twist), the induced isomorphism
+This isomorphism is obtained by dualizing an automorphism of $\Gc_K^a$, via the Kummer pairing above, to obtain an automorphism of $\k_1(K)$.
+Although the isomorphism above is not compatible with $\rho_{k_0}$ exactly (since we didn't introduce the appropriate cyclotomic twist), the induced isomorphism

 is actually compatible with $\rho_{k_0}$.
+See Theorem \ref{theorem: cohom / kummer / galois-to-milnor}.
 By Kummer theory, it follows that the isomorphism above restricts to an isomorphism

 which is again compatible with $\rho_{k_0}$.
 Thus, Theorem \ref{maintheorem: intro / galois-variant / galois-main} is equivalent to Theorem \ref{maintheorem: intro / milnor-variant / milnor-main}.